Outdated proposal of law used for the Met? (3,4)

 'outdated' could be 'old' (I've seen this in another clue) and 'old' is found within the answer.

-'proposal' could be 'bill' (I have seen 'parliamentary proposal' mean 'bill' so perhaps 'proposal' could also mean 'bill') and 'bill' is found in the answer.
+'proposal' could be 'bill' (I have seen 'parliamentary proposal' mean 'bill' so perhaps 'proposal' could also mean 'bill') and 'bill' is present in the answer.

 This may be the basis of the clue (or it may be nonsense).